 Aboveground biomass, belowground biomass, dead wood and litter carbon pools are assumed to be emitted at the time of deforestation.
-Following deforestation, emissions from non-wetland soil and wood products are assumed to occur over time at an annual rate of 1/20 of the stock change.
-Thus, for a given year t^ , emissions for non-wetland soil organic carbon and wood products are summed across areas of each land use transition class from time t = 1 (i.e., start of baseline validity period) to time t^ (the year for which emissions are to be estimated).
+Following deforestation, emissions from SOC and wood products are assumed to occur over time at an annual rate of 1/20 of the stock change.
+Thus, for a given year t, emissions for SOC and wood products are summed across areas of each land use transition class from time t = 1 (i.e., start of baseline validity period) to time t^ (the year for which emissions are to be estimated).

-For terrestrial carbon pools in UDef project activities (non-wetland):
+For carbon pools in UDef project activities: